osofr/simcausal/README.md

 ### Documentation

-Once the package is installed, please read the vignette, consult the internal package documentation and examples.
+Once the package is installed, please read the [vignette](http://cran.r-project.org/web/packages/simcausal/vignettes/simcausal_vignette.pdf), consult the internal package documentation and examples.

-* To see the package vignette:
+* To see the vignette in R:

 ```R
 vignette("simcausal_vignette", package="simcausal")